vasishth/smlp2019/index.md

 The summer school will be held at the Griebnitzsee campus of the University of Potsdam; this is about 15-20 minutes away from Berlin zoo station by train.
 Lectures will be held in Haus 6.
 Invited lectures will be held in Hoersaal H02.
 Campus map: [download from here](https://www.uni-potsdam.de/db/zeik-portal/gm/griebnitzsee.pdf).
 Please use [bvg.de](http://www.bvg.de/en/) for planning your travel (by train or bus).

+## Keynote lectures

+The following are confirmed speakers:

+    - Julia Haaf on modeling individual differences
+    - Douglas Bates (topic to be decided)
+    - Reinhold Kliegl (topic to be decided)

 ## Curriculum

 For previous iterations of this summer school, see the website for [SMLP 2017](https://vasishth.github.io/SMLP2017/), and [SMLP 2018](https://vasishth.github.io/SMLP2018/).